carlomilanesi/teaching/README.md

-# teaching
+# Teaching
-How to teach better
+This repo contains ideas regarding ways of teaching anything, which could be better than any other known way of teaching.